Learn how to sew this little quilt with the easiest and fastest technique: fusible raw edge applique.

 - fusible web (Wonder Under or Heat ‘n Bond or Vliesofix)

 Use a light box or tape the paper pattern onto a window.
 Use water-soluble pen.

-If you use a very light color fabric, lay it on the floor and slip the paper pattern under the fabric; if you can see the lines, there is no need to transfer the design on fabric.
+If you use a very light color fabric, lay it on a table and slip the paper pattern under the fabric; if you can see the lines, there is no need to transfer the design on fabric.